Listen to this post

 While Java has functional programming built into it, the foundation of Java is OOP.
 Learning the fundamentals of OOP will help you learn and use Java effectively.

 Keywords, variables, identifiers, data types, literals, operators, arrays, strings, control statements, and other language fundamentals will reinforce your ability to learn and use Java.
-Memorizing and understanding all of these concepts is like learning the alphabet, colors, days of the week, and other fundamental parts of a spoken language.
-Without a grasp of these concepts, you’ll be tripping yourself up in your efforts to learn java.
+Memorizing and understanding these concepts is like learning the alphabet, colors, days of the week, and other fundamental parts of a spoken language.
+It’s worthwhile to ground yourself with these concepts when you begin learning Java.

 The Command Line